 - Need for revision surgery (usually quoted as 10%)

 - Skin changes

-The patient will usually have an external nasal cast or internal splint postoperatively.
+The patient will often have an external nasal cast or internal splint postoperatively.
 These are removed in clinic around one or more weeks later: check the operation note.

-Many patients will go home the same day, although some may stay overnight.
+Most patients will go home the same day, although a few may stay overnight.

 Analgesia, usually with saline/alkaline nasal douche.
 Chlorampenicol (eye) ointment to be applied to nostrils and skin incision (if present).
 Some surgeons will give prophylactic antibiotics.